Subtitle-Synchronizer/SubtitleSynchronizer/README.md

 ### Data Generation

  1. For Vocal audio files, we referred 'LibriSpeech' dataset.
-Refer this [link] (http://www.openslr.org/12)
+Refer this [link](http://www.openslr.org/12)
- 2. For non-vocal (background noise/sound), we referred urban dataset
+ 2. For non-vocal (background noise/sound), we referred Urban Sound dataset from [here] (https://urbansounddataset.weebly.com/urbansound8k.html)
- 3. For non-vocal (mute sound), we used spleeter to extract mute sections from given autio file
+ 3. For non-vocal (mute sound), we used spleeter and pydub to extract mute sections from given autio file.
+Refer training/generate_mute_signals.py file to generate mute signals.

 ### Training the model